LoopKit/loopdocs/docs/browser/bb-update.md

 Open your *GitHub* account and select your <code>LoopWorkspace repository</code> from your repositories list.

+### Special Instructions for 3.6.0

+When updating to version 3.6.0, there are two "extra" things to do.

+* [Add Variable](prepare-fork.md#add-variable){: target="_blank" } to enable automatic renewal of certificates
+* Manually update (sync) the fork - as described in this section
+    * With automatic build, you typically let the automatic process update the fork for you
+    * In this case, a third-party repository was removed by *GitHub* at the same time version 3.6.0 was released - this change prevented any builds from working - including the automatic sync that normally happens

 ### Up to Date or Behind

 The bullets below show typical messages when you are building the `main` branch.
 If you are building a different `branch`, the messages show that `branch name` instead of `main`.